jsbard/Random-Quote-Generator/README.md

-# Random-Quote-Generator
+# Random Quote Generator
+# Treehouse TechDegree -- Project 1

- Generate a random inspirational quote and display on a web page
+## Generates a random inspirational quote and displays it on a web page